Lets Talk About e-Scooters

 The use of e-scooters encourages anti-social Behavior: 1.
 Careless parking - dumped in driveways, blocked footpaths, for pedestrians, blocked access for waste collection, also dumped in private gardens 2.
 Provides fast getaway from "crime" scenes. eg. Low hanging branch damage to berm planted trees in Hakatere St, Pegasus also in Franklin St, outside Ballarat Village.
 3..Use e-scooters on the footpath makes footpaths unsafe for hard of hearing pedestrians and for those who have limited agility to quickly get out the way of a rapidly approaching scooter, mobility or e-scooter (There is an elderly male resident in Good St, Rangiora who rides a mobility scooter on the footpath like testosterone fueled teenager) 4.
 Neither mobility nor e-scooters appear to have a warning device to alert unsuspecting pedestrians of the imminent approach of a scooter.
 5. There has been a noticeable rise in the number of scooter and bicycle "borrowings" and then being dumped kilometers way from where they were "borrowed".
 Is this related to the ease of accessible e-scooters?
 6. Rate payer investment in berm planted trees is in jeopardy from young males (aged 9 to 12) who see low hanging branches as a challenge to swing on and snap off.
 This writer witnessed two boys attempt this near the radio boat site Pegasus Lake.
 They were yelled at and they stopped.
 They then went to a man who was operating a radio boat.
 All three looked our way and after they talked the two boys rode away(on bicycles).
 We saw them go to Waituna Street, opposite Lake Pizza, where one of them lives.
 This sort of anti-social behavior, if left unchecked, could lead to worse offending.
 7. The age limit on e-scooter usage is ridiculous.
 There are more under 18 year olds on e-scooters than those over 18.
 Who polices usage?
 18year olds+ users tend to be more aggressive in their speeding and those are a real danger to pedestrians when they use the footpath.
 The footpath should be a sanctuary where pedestrians feel safe.
 8. Helmets are required for cycle riders.
 Why is it that very few e-scooters do not wear helmets?
 Recommendations to Council: Get rid of (Pink Flamingo) E-Scooters Tighten the rules concerning mobility scooter usage Visit Pegasus School and Ashgrove School and talk to the Principal about tree swinging and branch snapping damage to Council property.
 Police Youth Aid Officers may well be interested.

-Robert4 asked about 2 years ago
+Robert4 asked over 2 years ago

 Hi there